tinsae-ghilay/tinsae-ghilay.github.io/README.md

   </script>
   ```
   Navigation buttons can also be set up and listened for Clicks.
-I perform these actions eg for forward navigation.\
+I perform these actions eg for forward navigation in calendar.html as such \

   ```html